scipy-conference/scipy2013_talks/readme.md

 Instructions for Inclusion
 --------------------------

-Here are the steps to include your presentation or poster in the :
+Here are the steps to include your presentation or poster in this repository :

 - Fork the `scipy2013_talks <https://github.com/scipy/scipy2013_talks>`__
   repository on GitHub.